mathewqpmiller/SQL-EmployeeResearch/README.md

 # SQL: An Employee Mystery in Two Parts

+[ARCHIVED]
+This repository is no longer maintained and is preserved for reference only.
+No further updates, issues, or pull requests will be accepted.

 ## SQL Database

 In this project, I had to review several csv files and understand how they were related to one another.
 I then designed table schematas to hold the information from within those csv's.
 After that I imported the csv files into SQL databases where I then answered questions about them through specific queries.
 In this activity I performed: